yuriy-chumak/ol/README.md

 and crossplatform; can run in own sandbox; provides a portable, highlevel way for using the code written in another languages.

-You can use Otus Lisp in Linux, Windows, Unix, Android and lot of any other operation systems with various (x86, x86_64, mips, arm, aarch64, ppc, etc.) architectures.

 You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc,